rwv/get-cloudflare-location/README.md

 interface GetCloudflareLocationOptions {
   timeout?: number; // The timeout for the request in milliseconds.
 Defaults to 5000 cache?: string; // Whether to cache the result of the request.
-Defaults to false.
+Defaults to true.
 }

 const options: GetCloudflareLocationOptions | undefined = {
   timeout: 5000,
-  cache: false,
+  cache: true,
 };

 const location = await getCloudflareLocation(options);